An Interview with Sir Rod Stewart

-On the back of his 30th studio album Blood Red Roses, he spoke ahead of his tour, telling us how he keeps going after sixty years in the business…
+On the back of his 30th studio album Blood Red Roses, Rod Stewart spoke ahead of his tour, telling us how he keeps going after 60 years in the business…

 Not wanting to be rude in mentioning your age, but at 74, you’ve obviously still got no intention of retiring or stepping back a bit, like many of your peers.
 What keeps you going?